 Boris: (after gassing the narrator) You were saying?

 Narrator: Duh, gee whiz!
 I can't remember!
 Dehh, be with us next time for...durr, be with us Next Time anyway!
 Gee...!

-Superman once fought the Ku Klux Klan.
+- Superman once fought the Ku Klux Klan.
 The real Ku Klux Klan.
 (Okay, no, he didn't actually punch real people, but the radio program contained advice on how to help catch them.)
 And he won.
-Exposing the Klan on the radio program is credited as one of the reasons it didn't experience a renaissance and become as publicly acceptable as it was in the early 20th century: not as many people wanted to be associated with such a group of clowns.
+Exposing the Klan and its rather silly rituals on the radio program is credited as one of the reasons it didn't experience a renaissance and become as publicly acceptable as it was in the early 20th century: not as many people wanted to be associated with such a group of clowns.